abinader96/DEIMKit/README.md

 </div>

 ## 🤔 Why DEIMKit?
+DEIMKit provides practical toolkits for using the DEIM object detector in practical applications.
+The original DEIM repo provides a great implementation of the DEIM object detector and DEIMKit adds some useful features for training, inference, exporting and deploying the model.

 - **Pure Python Configuration** - No complicated YAML files, just clean Python code
 - **Cross-Platform Simplicity** - Single command installation on Linux, macOS, and Windows